ongaunjie1/pycaret_automl_streamlit/README.md

 # Important Note:
 1) The app was created for classification problems and regression problems
-2) Make sure that your data is cleaned before using PyCaret
+2) Purpose of the app is to quickly gauge the performance of different types of models on your dataset, allows for a quicker model selection process **(Only uses PyCaret's basic pre-processing steps and does not fine-tune model)*
-3) Purpose of the app is to quickly gauge the performance of different types of models on your dataset, allows for a quicker model selection process **(Does not include data pre-processing and fine-tuning)*
+3) To further modify the settings of PyCaret, Refer to the pycaret's documentation.
 4) The app might take a long time to run on the streamlit community cloud due to limited resources available
 5) Pycaret is CPU intensive, make sure your CPU is fast enough.
 Else, you could run Pycaret using GPU for a faster performance
 6) Simply add **use_gpu=True** into classification_setup(df, target=chosen_target, verbose=False, **use_gpu=True**) to utilize GPU instead of CPU